esalorin/esalorin/README.md

 Currently I'm working as a Junior Software Engineer at Funzi where I'm part of the internal tech team 🤓

-📚 While working, I'm also studying the degree in Business Information Technology in Haaga-Helia University of Applied Sciences.
+📚 I've studied programming in Hive Helsinki and one year of Business Information Technology in Haaga-Helia University of Applied Sciences.

-Before that I studied programming in Hive Helsinki.
+🌱 My ongoing projects: MongoDB certificate course, building AI chatbot, Full Stack Open course.

 📫 How to reach me: eena.salorinta@gmail.com or through LinkedIn https://fi.linkedin.com/in/eena-salorinta
 <!--